-Donor-advised funds allow donors to play an active role in grant-making without incurring the paperwork, taxes and administrative headaches of establishing and maintaining a private foundation.
+Any of the funds described below can be created as a donor-advised funds, which allows donors to play an active role in grant-making without incurring the paperwork, taxes and administrative headaches of establishing and maintaining a private foundation.
 Donor-advised funds can be established by an individual, a business or any group of people who share charitable interests.

 FIELD OF INTEREST FUNDS

-Many nonprofits recognize the benefit of partnering with the Renton Community Foundation and choose to pool their funds with ours.
-Therefore, RCF offers other nonprofit organizations the option of establishing their own fund within the Foundation.
+Many nonprofits recognize the benefit of partnering with the Renton Regional Community Foundation and choose to pool their funds with ours.
+Therefore, RRCF offers other nonprofit organizations the option of establishing their own fund within the Foundation.
 In return, the Foundation provides a number of important benefits: